fadhilnapis/SIG-FSTM/README.md

 The term "Open Source" refers to something people can modify and share because its design is to publicly accessible.

-[Here](https://youtu.be/a8fHgx9mE5U) some good animated explanation about Open Source.
+[Here](https://youtu.be/a8fHgx9mE5U) some animated explanation about Open Source.

 ## ...
 What about Developer?